WKFS

-WKFS (107.1 FM, "Kiss 107.1") is a radio station in the Cincinnati, Ohio, market, licensed to nearby Milford.
-It broadcasts a gold-based Top 40 format and is owned by iHeartMedia.
-The WKFS studios are located in Kenwood Towne Centre, and the station transmitter is located in Mount Auburn, a neighborhood northeast of downtown Cincinnati.
+WKFS (107.1 FM, "Kiss 107.1") is a radio station licensed to Milford, Ohio, serving the Cincinnati radio market.
+It broadcasts a Gold-leaning Top 40 format and is owned by iHeartMedia.
+Its studios are located in Kenwood Towne Centre, and the station transmitter is located in Mount Auburn, a neighborhood northeast of downtown Cincinnati.

 WKFS was established in 1969 as a local station for Milford and aired an easy listening format for most of the 1970s and early 1980s.
 After being sold, the station cycled through multiple low-rated formats, including adult contemporary, oldies, new age, and rock before finding stability in the 1990s with an alternative rock sound.
 The present contemporary hit radio format was instituted in 1998.

 History

 Early years in Milford

 On May 18, 1968, Milford Associates, Inc., applied to the Federal Communications Commission (FCC) for a new radio station on 107.1 MHz in Milford.
 The FCC granted the application on November 18, and station WLYK started broadcasting in August 1969 from a studio on Main Street in Milford and a transmitter at Dry Run.
 Its format consisted of middle-of-the-road music and news and sports features for Clermont County.

 Shortly after going on the air, WLYK majority owner Fran Stratman's health deteriorated.
 A contract was signed to sell the station in 1970, but no transfer application materialized.
 In 1971, Stratman filed for a waiver to sell the station within three years of starting it—then only allowed in limited circumstances—to a new consortium of businessmen.
 The studios were moved into the Gatch farmhouse, built in 1793.
 Taking the name of the Beautiful Island Broadcasting Company, the consortium flipped the station in April 1972 to easy listening music using syndicated product from TM Productions of Dallas.
 Along with other programming changes, Cincinnati radio personality Bud Stagg was hired as a morning announcer, and ratings increased by 50 percent.

 In 1975, Perry Samuels, a former head of Avco Broadcasting, purchased WLYK from Beautiful Island for $250,000.
 The station switched from TM's syndication service to one developed by Marlin Taylor of Bonneville Broadcast Consultants, a division of Bonneville International.
 Samuels kept the station in this format lane, even though it did take deviations.
 After dropping high school sports in the mid-1970s, Cincinnati Stingers hockey was added in 1979, and Moeller High School football was added in 1980.
 The latter proved particularly popular, attracting new advertisers and listeners (though not much new revenue) and motivating the station to sign a three-year contract extension with the school for 1983, 1984, and 1985.